 - the Midlakes Post Office is located at 12400 SE 38th Street in Bellevue (near the Factoria Mall), and

 - the Mercer Island Post Office is located at 3040 - 78th Ave SE on Mercer Island.

 Property taxes are the Town's primary source of operating revenue, but the Town only receives a small portion of the property taxes paid by each property owner (about 11%).
 State statutes mandate that the Town may increase the dollar value of its property-tax levy by no more than 1% without putting a larger increase before the people for a vote.
 If you have questions about your current property tax bill or property taxes in general, please click here.

-Did you know that sales tax produces significant revenue for the Town?
+Sales tax produces significant revenue for the Town.
 The main sources of sales-tax revenue are construction projects and purchases delivered to your Beaux Arts address.
-To ensure that the Town receives its share of sales-tax, please do the following:
+To ensure that the Town receives its share of sales-tax collections, please do the following:

 - Ask your contractor to report all construction-related transactions to the Department of Revenue using the Beaux Arts Village Sales Tax Code: 1703

 - Use your Zip Code + 4 when you order goods for delivery to your home.
 If you don't know your zip+4, please use the Zip Code Tool at the US Postal Service website.

 Beaux Arts Village is located in the Bellevue School District.
 The three main public schools serving Beaux Arts are Enatai Elementary School, Chinook Middle School, and Bellevue High School.

 Town or WABA?

 Wondering who is responsible for something in Beaux Arts Village?
 This chart may help you decide whether you should contact the Town of Beaux Arts Village or the Western Academy of Beaux Arts (WABA) for assistance: